martintomov/runpod-worker-comfy/README.md

 ### Upload image to AWS S3

 This is only needed if you want to upload the generated picture to AWS S3.
-If you don't configure this, your image will be exported as base64-encoded string.
+If you don't configure this, your image will be exported as a base64-encoded string.

-- Create a bucket in region of your choice in AWS S3 (`BUCKET_ENDPOINT_URL`)
+- Create a bucket in the region of your choice in AWS S3 (`BUCKET_ENDPOINT_URL`)
 - Create an IAM that has access rights to AWS S3
 - Create an Access-Key (`BUCKET_ACCESS_KEY_ID` & `BUCKET_SECRET_ACCESS_KEY`) for that IAM
 - Configure these environment variables for your RunPod worker: